Image icon for Everypaw's claim information page

 You'll find your excess on your Certificate of Insurance and in the Pet Portal.
 We will inform you in advance of any excess changes in your renewal documents.

-As soon as you've submitted your vet fees claim in the Portal you can track its progress with the Claims Tracker.
-If you downloaded and completed your form by hand, your claim won't appear in the Claims Tracker until we've received and processed it.
+Once your vet fees claim has been submitted, you can track its progress in the Portal’s claims tracker.
+If you downloaded and completed your form by hand, your claim won’t appear in the tracker until we receive and process it.

 If you’re submitting a paper claim form, you just need to tell your vet to make sure they tick the box to tell us it’s a continuation of a previous claim.

-Within 5 days of getting your claim form, we'll be on to it.
+We’ll be on to it within 5 days of getting your claim form.
 In most cases and where there are no further queries, we aim to make payment within 5 days of assessing your claim.

 After close consultation with our Claims Team, we can tell you the most common reasons for a claim to be declined is because of either a pre-existing medical condition or the condition suffered was within the policy’s initial waiting period of 3 days (accidents/poisoning) and 14 days (illnesses).